MCP Server

 Available Tools

-Once configured, your AI assistant has access to three tools:
+Once configured, your AI assistant has access to the lightfast_search tool.

 lightfast_search

-Search through workspace neural memory for relevant documents and observations.
+Search through connected tools for relevant decisions and observations.

 Parameters: